MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/hardware-acceleration.md

 ---
 title: "Hardware Acceleration for Emulator Performance"
-description: "This article explains how to use your computer's hardware acceleration features to maximize Google Android Emulator performance." ms.prod: xamarin ms.assetid: 915874C3-2F0F-4D83-9C39-ED6B90BB2C8E ms.technology: xamarin-android
+description: "This article explains how to use your computer's hardware acceleration features to maximize Android Emulator performance." ms.prod: xamarin ms.assetid: 915874C3-2F0F-4D83-9C39-ED6B90BB2C8E ms.technology: xamarin-android
 author: mgmclemore
 ms.author: mamcle
-ms.date: 06/05/2018
+ms.date: 06/22/2018
 ---

 # Hardware Acceleration for Emulator Performance

-_This article explains how to use your computer's hardware acceleration features to maximize Google Android Emulator performance._
+_This article explains how to use your computer's hardware acceleration features to maximize Android Emulator performance._

 ## Overview

-Visual Studio makes it easier for developers to test and debug their Xamarin.Android applications by using the Google Android Emulator in situations where an Android device is unavailable or impractical.
+Visual Studio makes it easier for developers to test and debug their Xamarin.Android applications by using the Android Emulator in situations where an Android device is unavailable or impractical.
 However, the Android emulator runs too slowly if hardware acceleration is not available on the computer that runs it.
 You can drastically